NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 Mini-Split Heat Pump
 ~~~~~~~~~~~~~~~~~~~~

 If a mini-split heat pump is specified, additional information is entered in ``HeatPump``.
-Each ``HeatPump`` is expected to represent a single outdoor unit, whether connected to one indoor heat or multiple indoor heads.
+Each ``HeatPump`` is expected to represent a single outdoor unit, whether connected to one indoor head or multiple indoor heads.

   ================================================================  ========  ======  ========================  ========  ==============  ===========================================================
   Element                                                           Type      Units   Constraints               Required  Default         Notes